juliaguida/oystercard/apprenticeship_module_outlines.md

    - Many to many relationships
 * Follow an effective debugging process for database-backed web applications
 * Build a simple web app that can read from and write to a database

-#### Stretch goals

-If you have completed all of the above goals, you can move on to these.

-* Deploy an application to Heroku
-* Explain the difference between Postgres and MongoDB
-* Swap postgres DB for MongoDB in one of your existing applications

 #### The broader course goals relevent to this module are...